Home adaptations for people with disabilities

-If you’re a council tenant and you need to install grab rails, lever taps, half-steps or second banister rails at home, contact us to discuss your requirements.
+If you need to install grab rails, lever taps, half-steps or second banister rails at home, contact us to discuss your requirements.

-Larger adaptations to your home can also be carried out.
+We can also arrange larger adaptations to your home.
 These require assessment by an occupational therapist – contact the county council on 0345 045 5202 to arrange this.
 The occupational therapist will visit you at home and assess your needs, then write to us requesting any necessary adaptations.
-If the works are possible we will organise contractors to make the adaptations.
+If the work is possible, we will organise contractors to make the adaptations.

 • accessible kitchens